 Stewarded by the Campus Biodiversity Initiative: Research and Demonstration (CBIRD), and Climate Crisis in Urban Biodiversity (CCUB), this map provides centralized information about people (practitioners, researchers, instructors, students), networks and initiatives connected to urban biodiversity conservation and stewardship.

-It’s a tool to help people connect with others, to enable greater collaboration across our campus through bridging efforts across campus operations and academia, helping people connect to work to accelerate action on the ecological crisis, interconnected ecological and climate crises, and eco-human health.
+It’s a tool to help people connect with others to enable more collaboration across our campus, and bridge efforts across campus operations and academia.
+The map helps people connect to work to accelerate action on the ecological crisis, interconnected ecological and climate crises, and eco-human health.

-Stewarded by the Food Systems Project, UBC’s collaborative, cross-campus initiative that brings together partners in academics, operations, and research to further advance UBC’s food sustainability ideas, plans and practices.
-This map provides centralized information about people (practitioners, researchers, instructors, students) and initiatives connected to food system sustainability and food security on campus.
-It’s a tool to help people connect with others, to enable greater collaboration across our campus through bridging efforts across campus operations and academia, helping people connect to work to accelerate action on the great transition towards a resilient, sustainable, just and secure food system.
+This resource is stewarded by the Food Systems Project, UBC’s collaborative, cross-campus initiative that brings together partners in academics, operations, and research to further advance UBC’s food sustainability ideas, plans and practices.
+The map provides centralized information about people (practitioners, researchers, instructors, students) and initiatives connected to food system sustainability and food security on campus.
+It’s a tool to help people connect with others, to enable greater collaboration across our campus by bridging efforts across campus operations and academia, and help people connect to work to accelerate action on the great transition towards a resilient, sustainable, just and secure food system.

 How to use the map

 - To rearrange the map layout, you can click and drag individual circles to new locations.

 - If you want to see detailed information on individuals, organizations, or committees on the map, click on the icon to showcase information.